 We live in a world that is changing by the minute and that often leaves us feeling stressed and anxious, not knowing what the future holds can be a pretty daunting thought.
 Luckily, we have developed many ways in which we can try and control our feelings and calm ourselves down.
 Whether that be playing a round of golf, having dinner with a friend, or getting out in the great outdoors, there will be something to help you.
 There for one have always enjoyed kayaking as an activity to de-stress, so here we look at 7 remarkable benefits of kayaking for your mind and body.

 Related Read: Top 9 Best Places to Go Kayaking in the United States

 Benefits of Kayaking

 Pulling your boat up to the river, canal, or launch point, jumping in, and setting yourself free along the flowing water is pretty special.
-We feel at one with the movement of the water and get to relax into it.
-More often than not you’ll be kayaking around some pretty beautiful places and it’s this, being surrounded by nature, in a calm environment, that’s so good for us.
-De-stressing is such an important thing for us to do and what better way than hanging out with mother nature.
+We feel at one with the movement of the water and get to relax in it.
+More often than not you’ll be kayaking around some pretty beautiful places, and it’s this, being surrounded by nature, in a calm environment, that’s so good for us.
+De-stressing is such an important thing for us to do, and what better way than hanging out with mother nature.
 Give it a try if you haven’t done it before.